photonixapp/photonix-website/docs/installing.md

     sudo apt install docker.io docker-compose
     sudo usermod -aG docker $USER

+If `usermod` is not available on your system then you can do it the manual way and edit `/etc/group` adding your username to end of the line that starts with `docker:`.

+Finally check Docker is running and you have the right permissions by running the following.
+You should see some table headings beginning with `CONTAINER ID` but you won't have any actual containers running yet.

+    docker ps

+If you still don't have permission, you may need to restart the whole machine.

 ## Setting up

 Create a new directory to run inside.